ashuio/shavee/README.md

 ```

 Here "hunter2" will be treated as the password
-## Use USB Drive instead of a Yubikey
+## Use a USB Drive instead of a Yubikey

 You can use the `-f` option instead of the `-y` flag to substitute a Yubikey with any USB Drive.